 So with all that said, and taking into account all other variables, I’d recommend you follow your recipe, and test the spice method to see what works best for you.
 If you decide to use option 4, I would say 30-45 minutes should be a good start, while you keep checking to see if it's at a point where the taste and fragrance are what you want.
 And depending on your pot size and other variables, increase or reducing your spice time appropriately in future pots.

 Lastly, here's one more very important secret to making consistently good pho broth.
 It's the word consistency.
 To achieve consistency, you need to do something over and over again, regularly.
 You have to regularly practice doing it.
 This is what restaurants do.
-So if you only make pho maybe once or twice a year or the first time, I don't think consistency good result is a realistic expectation.
+So if you only make pho maybe once or twice a year or the first time, then I don't think consistency or good result is a realistic expectation.

 I hope this help others in making the best pho possible, at home or in their restaurant.